King of Staves

 Keywords (Ill-Dignified): Tyrannical, Demanding, Destructive, Impatience, Violent, Controlling, Raging, Rapist

-Historical: Classically called the King of Clubs, (for that is what the suite’s original symbol was) was assigned to the historical figure of the ruler Alexander.
+Historical: Classically called the King of Clubs, (for that is what the suite’s original symbol was) this King was assigned to the historical figure of the ruler Alexander.
 (The Encyclopedia of Tarot by Stuart R. Kaplan, via Memoire sur l’ origine du jeu de piquet trouve dans l’histoire sous le regne de Charles VII, by Pere Gabriel Daniel.)
-Indeed his relentless conquering streak suits the figure of the King of the suite of Fire well.
+Indeed his relentless conquering streak suits the figure of the King of Fire well.
 Alexander’s love for the new and exotic culture of the foreign lands he conquered, and his desire to practice eugenics by breeding his soldiers with foreigners, (which his soldiers really resented!) also speaks to the King of Club’s special relationship with life, warmth and enlightenment, even though he tends to be tyrannical with his dreams to rule all the seas and lands, even the universe itself by becoming a living God.

 On the Pierpont Morgan-Bergamo Visconti-Sforza version he is a young man riding a white horse, charging into battle.
 His long staff is suited for war.
 The elegant device of the rayed Visconti sun is emblazoned on his war horse.